BuoySoftware/guides/authorization/README.md

 - Use the `verb:noun` naming convention.
 IE: `manage:donor` `read:donor`
 - Keep permissions in the [DevOps] repository up to date.
+- Ensure the [Permissions Matrix] is up to date.
 - Ensure permissions are updated in all Auth0 tenants.
   - Current tenants include: Development, Staging, Validation and Production
   - Non-breaking changes can be rolled out to all environments at the same time